siberian-fast-food/alogger/README.md

 **Using runtime API:**
 this API consists of pure function calls.
 Functions are defined in [`alog`](https://github.com/spawnfest/alogger/blob/master/doc/alog.md) module.

 Configuration
 -------------

-alogger may be configured to write different flows (or streams of log messages) to different loggers.
+alogger can be configured to write different flows (or streams of log messages) to different loggers.
+It can be done in config or in runtime with [`alog_config`](https://github.com/spawnfest/alogger/blob/master/doc/alog_config.md) module.
 It is configured in alog.config.
 <pre>
         [{alog, [